Buggaboo/dart-ast-json/README.md

 ## Current status WIP
 * Working on examples and tests
-* Waiting for the dart team to provide a [padding mechanism](https://github.com/dart-lang/sdk/issues/35763) to solve alignment issues.
+* Waiting for the dart team to provide a [offset mechanism](https://github.com/dart-lang/sdk/issues/35763) to solve alignment/padding issues.

 ## Caveats
 ### The generated JSON will be different per ARCH and OS